Libera-Chat/libera-chat.github.io/bylaws.md

 4. There are two levels of membership: ordinary member, and quorum member.
-   Members of either type may at any time switch between the two types of member status by notifying the board.
+   Members of either type may at any time switch between the two types of member status by notifying the membership.
 The board are always quorum members.

 5. Any quorum member who, in any two full, consecutive calendar months, does not attend any Monthly General Meetings, becomes an ordinary member